Holocaust Rails Exhibit Taking Shape

 Exhibits include the photos of Sioux City native Vernon Tott who photographed prisoners at Ahlem labor camp after liberating them and Holocaust Survivor/Educators Philip Gans and Inge Auerbacher, who have spoken to area students since 2005.
 The exhibit also features the impact of the Holocaust on the Sioux City Jewish Community and local families.

-the public when the Rail Museum reopens and for student field trips in the Spring of 2023.
+After some final touches over the Museum’s winter break, this moving exhibit will be open to the public when the Rail Museum reopens and for student field trips in the Spring of 2023.